-A puzzle about reachability Theorem: If a system is... then its reachability graph is finite Theorem: A system is... iff its reachability graph is finite (fill the dots and the proofs) A puzzle about boundedness Theorem: If a system is k-bounded then any reachable marking contains a number of tokens less than or equal to ...
-Theorem: If a system is safe then any reachable marking contains a number of tokens less than or equal to ... (fill the dots and the proofs) Cyclicity (aka Reversibility) A marking M is a home marking if it can be reached from every reachable marking A net is cyclic (or reversible) if its initial marking is a home marking
+A puzzle about reachability Theorem: If a system is... then its reachability graph is finite Theorem: A system is... iff its reachability graph is finite (fill the dots and the proofs) Cyclicity (aka Reversibility) A marking M is a home marking if it can be reached from every reachable marking A net is cyclic (or reversible) if its initial marking is a home marking